Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications.md

 }
 ```

-I have seen such code monsters in the wild.
-They are not fun to maintain or
+I have seen such code monsters inside 10,000+ line `Window` classes in the
+wild.
+They are not fun to maintain or debug.
-debug.

 Please don't do this.

 A much better solution is to use the [*State Pattern*][state].